+Regarding Financial Interests:

+Dr. Jane, an employee, makes benefit decisions for members.
+She has authority to approve or deny services based on medical necessity and policy.
+Prior to approving or denying services, Dr. Jane checks the company's key performance indicators (KPIs) to determine if the cost of the services in question could impact this year's employee incentives.

+Regarding Outside Work:

+Mary, a pharmacist at the company, is approached by XYZ Pharmaceuticals, a drug manufacturer, and asked to help with a clinical survey for a new drug.
+The position is paid and requires Mary to advocate and promote the new drug.
+Mary should decline this opportunity as it could conflict with the company's policies and may influence her judgment in performing her duty to the company.
-Misappropriation of Business Opportunities A conflict of interest may exist when a workforce member, without knowledge and consent of the Company, appropriates to himself or herself or to another person or organization the benefit of any business venture, opportunity or potential opportunity about which such workforce member learns or develops in the course of his or her employment or affiliation with the Company, and which is related to any current or prospective business of the Company.

-Relatives - The fact that a relative or cohabitant may work for the Company does not automatically mean that a conflict of interest exists.
-To ensure a conflict does not exist, workforce members are required to disclose employment of a relative or cohabitant by the Company.
+- Misuse of Confidential Information A conflict of interest may exist when a workforce member, or one of his or her close relatives, uses for his or her personal gain or for benefit of others any confidential information obtained through his or her employment or affiliation with the enterprise.
+An example of a conflict of this kind would exist when an employee, or their relative or cohabitant, uses the product pricing information obtained through the work performed for the company to gain a competitive edge for the advisory services they provide to others outside of work. - Misappropriation of Business Opportunities A conflict of interest may exist when a workforce member, without knowledge and consent of the enterprise, appropriates to himself or herself or to another person or organization the benefit of any business venture, opportunity or potential opportunity about which such workforce member learns or develops in the course of his or her employment or affiliation with the enterprise, and which is related to any current or prospective business of the enterprise. - Relatives The term "relative" refers to an immediate family member, such as a spouse, parent, child, sibling, including step-relative and in-law.
+Family members also include domestic partners and any person who is part of your household.
+The term "cohabitant" means two persons living together as if married.
+The fact that a relative or cohabitant may work for the enterprise, supplier, client, competitor does not automatically mean that a conflict of interest exists.
+To ensure a conflict does not exist, workforce members are required to disclose employment of a relative or cohabitant by the enterprise.
 Each disclosure will then be reviewed to determine whether a conflict of interest exists in that particular situation.
-For example, a conflict of interest may exist when a workforce member, directly or indirectly, supervises a relative or cohabitant employed by the Company.
+For example, a conflict of interest may exist when a workforce member, directly or indirectly, supervises a relative or cohabitant employed by the enterprise.